u-blox/ubxlib/port/platform/zephyr/README.md

 - [app](app): contains the code that runs the test application (both examples and unit tests) on the Zephyr platform.
 - [cfg](cfg): contains the configuration files for the MCU, the OS, for the application and for testing (mostly which MCU pins are connected to which module pins).
+- [dts](dts): device tree bindings needed by this code; for instance, the PPP UART driver, required if you want to integrate at PPP-level with cellular, see below.
 - [src](src): contains the implementation of the porting layers for Zephyr platform on Nordic chips and on Linux/posix.
 - [runner](runner): contains the test application configuration and build files for the Nordic MCUs supported on the Zephyr platform.
 - [runner_linux](runner_linux): contains the test application configuration and build files for Linux/Posix on the Zephyr platform.
 - [boards](boards): contains custom u-blox boards that are not \[yet\] in the Zephyr repo.
+- [test](test): contains tests that use Zephyr application APIs to check out the integration of `ubxlib` into Zephyr, e.g. at PPP level.

 # SDK Installation (NRF Connect)
 `ubxlib` is tested with the version of Zephyr that comes with `nRFConnect SDK version 2.5.0` (Zephyr 3.4.99ncs, which includes modifications that Nordic make to Zephyr) which is the recommended version; it is intended to build with all versions nRFConnect SDK from 1.6.1 up til 2.5.0.